tramitit/guides/en/czech-republic/application_for_a_firearms_licence.md

 ---
-title: "Application for a firearms licence in the Czech Republic"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Czech Republic"]
+categories:
-meta_title: "How to Obtain a Firearms License in the Czech Republic"
+- Czech Republic
+date: '2024-06-07'
-description: "Detailed guide on the process of obtaining a firearms license in the Czech Republic"
+description: Learn how to get a firearms license in Czech Republic for residents and non-residents.
+Includes application process, exams, and required documents.
 draft: false
+meta_title: 'Obtaining a Firearms License in Czech Republic: Complete Guide'
+title: 'Obtaining a Firearms License in Czech Republic: Complete Guide'
-translationKey: "czech-republic-application_for_a_firearms_licence"
+translationKey: czech-republic-application_for_a_firearms_licence
 ---

 ## Description
 ### What is it?